polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ]
 ```

-The endpoint supports all of the following features.
+The read endpoint supports all of the following features.

 * Paging through **[limit]** and **[offset]**
 * Ordering items through **[order]** and **[direction]**